 1. Prevent Chrome from Running Apps in Background

-As mentioned above, you can siginificantly reduce the Software Reporter Tool activity on your computer by preventing Chrome from allowing apps and extensions from running in background.
+As mentioned above, you can siginificantly reduce the activity of Software Reporter Tool on your computer by preventing Chrome from allowing apps and extensions from running in the background.

 1. Open the Chrome browser, click on the 3-dots Icon and then select Settings from the drop-down menu.